codecypher/LearnAI/checklist/ai_checklist.md

 5. Natural Language Processing
 6. Reinforcement Learning

+## Using AI Tools for Development

+AI tools work best when they operate inside strong engineering boundaries [11].

+AI improves disciplined teams more than undisciplined ones.

+AI does not replace discipline.

+Here is a checklist for using AI Tools [11]:

+1. Is the user problem clear?
+2. Is AI the simplest useful solution?
+3. Do we understand the data flow?
+4. Are permissions enforced before model calls?
+5. What should never be sent to the model?
+6. What happens when output is wrong?
+7. What happens when the provider is slow or unavailable?
+8. Do we have tests for important failure modes?
+9. Can we monitor latency, cost, and errors?
+10. Can users verify or reject the output?
+11. Is there a rollout and rollback plan?
+12. Does this follow existing architecture?
+13. Who owns this after launch?

 ## NLP Checklist

 There is an NLP checklist given in [1] and project guide in [2].

 ## References